chadoliver/stretch-router/specification/routing.md

 ----------------------------------------------------------------------------------------------------
 #### How do we allow the user to push other tracks aside when routing a track?
-How do we determine which tracks cannot
-#### be pushed aside?
+How do we determine which tracks cannot be pushed aside?

 This will probably involve creating a 'virtual' obstacle at the head of the active track.

 ----------------------------------------------------------------------------------------------------
-#### How do we route a track so that it wraps inside other tracks?
+#### How do we route a track between an obstacle and pre-existing wraps?

 ----------------------------------------------------------------------------------------------------